 Low Price Risks

 Normally, companies split stocks when things are going well and the share price is on the rise.
 However, an overly aggressive split may lead to risks if the share price falls too much going forward.
 A company whose share price grows from $5 per share to $20 in two years may decide to do a 2-for-1 split.
 This puts each share at $10.
-If the economy and company fall on hard times, the share price could drop below $5.
+If the economy and company fall on hard times, however, the share price could drop below $5.
 This makes it less attractive to large buyers and mutual funds.
-If it falls farther, below $1, it could face delisting warnings from NASDAQ or the New York Stock Exchange.
+If the share price falls below $1, it could face delisting warnings from NASDAQ or the New York Stock Exchange.

 - Jupiterimages/BananaStock/Getty Images